tg-sec/dvna/Task_Report/docs/static_analysis.md

 According to what NSP's (Node Security Project) official site said, it is now replaced with `npm audit` starting npm@6 and hence, is unavilable to new users but without any loss as it's functionality is available with NPM Audit.

 * [JSPrime](https://github.com/dpnishant/jsprime)
-JSPrime appeared to be a really nice tool from its documentation and a demonstration video from a talk in a security conference, but it lacked a CLI interface and hence, I couldn't have integrated it into the CI Pipeline.
+JSPrime appeared to be a really nice tool from its documentation and a demonstration video from a talk in a security conference, but it lacked a CLI interface and hence, I couldn't integrate it into the CI Pipeline.

 * [ScanJS](https://github.com/mozilla/scanjs)
 As stated by the official site, ScanJS is now depracated and was throwing an exception when I tried running an available version via the CLI interface.
 So, I ended up excluding it from my implementation for the task.

 * [JSpwn](https://github.com/dvolvox/JSpwn) (JSPrime + ScanJs)
-JSpwn is an SAST tool which combined both JSPrime and ScanJs and had a CLI interface as well but when I executed it in accordance with the official documetnation, the CLI gave garbage output without throwing any error and ran without ever terminating.
+JSpwn is an SAST tool which combined both JSPrime and ScanJs and had a CLI interface as well but when I executed it in accordance with the official documentation, the CLI gave garbage output without throwing any error and ran without ever terminating.
 Hence, I chose not to use it in my solution for the task.